 Many times massage therapists are faced with a dilemma.
 If you have a big client who wants a strong massage, you have to choose between two options:

-However not every style of Thai Massage is therapist-friendly.
-Some schools teach in very thumb-intensive ways.
-This is especially the case with the ‘royal style’ which consists primarily of thumb work.
+However, not every style of Thai Massage is therapist-friendly.
+Some schools teach very thumb-intensive methods.

-Number 2: in Thai Massage you can use your body weight much more effectively than on a table because you can get right on top of your clients instead of leaning over a table which can cause back problems.
+in Thai Massage, you can use your body weight much more effectively than on a table because you can get right on top of your clients instead of leaning over a table which can cause back problems.

 You can let your body weight do the work for you instead of using your muscles.